sakshamlakhera/CSE587/README.md

 4. Install all dependencies (python packages with matched versions) by running the command ```pip3 install -r requirements.txt``` in the terminal.
 5. Execute the Streamlit app by running the command ```streamlit run app.py``` in the terminal.
 Web app should open in localhost.

+NOTE TO GRADER
+---
+1. The video demonstration for the web-platform has been uploaded in the root folder named **demo.mp4**
+2. The project report has been written in an academic paper format and uploaded in the root folder named **report.pdf**

 PROBLEM STATEMENT
 ---
 Analysis to uncover potential causes of mental health disorders.